AJ loves pushing buttons and boundaries. "You probably can't/shouldn't do that," is a clear notice to him that there are things to be explored.

 Gordon Duff is the national sales director at CivicLive with over five years of experience in helping local governments and K-12 districts select and implement effective websites for their communities.
 Gordon has extensive knowledge of government websites and CMS trends, strengthened by his client-first philosophy, which he leverages to help local governments find the best web solutions for their online communication and community engagement needs.

-Gregg is the Webmaster for Larimer County, Colorado, where he and his team have recently launched a new larimer.org - built using Drupal and AngularJS.
+Gregg is the Webmaster for Larimer County, Colorado, where he and his team have launched the new larimer.org in September of 2017- using Drupal and AngularJS.
 Before working in Government, Gregg headed up web and software development at the Biodesign Institute, at Arizona State University.
-At home, he and his wife wrangle (attempt to direct the activity of) six kiddos.
+At home, he and his wife wrangle (attempt to direct the activity/general direction of) six kiddos.

 Jack Madans manages product and customer engagement for OpenCities, Inc. Jack was a founding team member at the globally recognized civic innovation non-profit, Code for America, where he championed civic engagement, user research and testing, and technology supported change management.
 Jack has long been an advocate for, and designer of, services and solutions that improve processes and outcomes for both government workers and residents.
 He is the designer of the Digital Services Redesign process for municipal websites, and is a much sought after speaker on the topic.Jack Madans manages product and customer engagement for OpenCities, Inc. Jack was a founding team member at the globally recognized civic innovation non-profit, Code for America, where he championed civic engagement, user research and testing, and technology supported change management.
 Jack has long been an advocate for, and designer of, services and solutions that improve processes and outcomes for both government workers and residents.
 He is the designer of the Digital Services Redesign process for municipal websites, and is a much sought after speaker on the topic.